liborty/indxvec/README.md

 * coloured pretty printing (ANSI terminal output, mainly for testing)
 * macro `here!()` for more informative errors reporting

 It is highly recommended to read and run `tests/tests.rs` to learn from examples of usage.
 Use a single thread to run them.
 It may be a bit slower but it will write the results in the right order.
-It is also necessary to tun the timing benchmark `sorts()` on its own for mewningful results.
+It is also necessary to tun the timing benchmark `sorts()` on its own for meaningful results.

 ```bash
 cargo test --release -- --test-threads=1 --nocapture --color always